No Regrets for Learning the Prior in Bandits: Introduction

 We make the following contributions.
-First, we propose a Thompson sampling algorithm for our problem, which we call \adats.
-The key idea in our approach is to maintain a distribution over the meta-parameter $\mu_*$, which concentrates over time and is marginalized out when interacting with an individual bandit instance.
-Second, we propose exact computationally-efficient implementations of \adats for multi-armed bandits \citep{lai85asymptotically,auer02finitetime}, linear bandits \citep{dani08stochastic,abbasi-yadkori11improved}, and combinatorial semi-bandits \citep{gai12combinatorial,kveton15combinatorial,chen14combinatorial}.
+First, we propose a Thompson sampling algorithm for our problem, which we call \adats. \adats maintains a distribution over the meta-parameter $\mu_*$, which concentrates over time and is marginalized out when interacting with individual bandit instances.
+Second, we propose computationally-efficient implementations of \adats for multi-armed bandits \citep{lai85asymptotically,auer02finitetime}, linear bandits \citep{dani08stochastic,abbasi-yadkori11improved}, and combinatorial semi-bandits \citep{gai12combinatorial,chen14combinatorial,kveton15tight}.
 These implementations are for specific reward distributions and conjugate task priors.
 Third, we bound the $n$-round Bayes regret of \adats in linear bandits and semi-bandits, and multi-armed bandits as a special case.
-The Bayes regret is defined by taking expectation over all random quantities, including $\mu_* \sim Q$.
+The Bayes regret is defined by taking an expectation over all random quantities, including $\mu_* \sim Q$.
 Our bounds show that not knowing $\mu_*$ has a minimal impact on the regret as the number of tasks grows, of only $\tilde{O}(\sqrt{m n})$.
-This is in a sharp contrast to prior work \citep{kveton21metathompson}, where this is $\tilde{O}(n^2 \sqrt{m})$.
-Finally, our experiments show that \adats quickly adapts to the unknown $\mu_*$ and is robust to a misspecified meta-prior $Q$.
-We also show that \adats can adapt in challenging classification problems.
+This is in a sharp contrast to prior work \citep{kveton21metathompson}, where this is $\tilde{O}(\sqrt{m} n^2)$.
+Finally, our experiments show that \adats quickly adapts to the unknown meta-parameter $\mu_*$, is robust to meta-prior misspecification, and performs well even in challenging classification problems.

+We present a general framework for learning to explore from similar past exploration problems.
+One potential application is cold-start personalization in recommender systems where users are tasks.
+The users have similar preferences, but neither the individual preferences nor their similarity is known in advance.
+Another application could be online regression with bandit feedback (\cref{sec:classification experiments}) where individual regression problems are tasks.
+Similar examples in the tasks have similar mean responses, which are unknown in advance.